Coping with your Emotions.

 Ask yourself this; before you developed a bladder or bowel problem did you ever notice anyone else wearing incontinence aids?
 Probably not.

 Urinary incontinence should not cause a problem with odour.
-Urine should not smell strongly when it is fresh, so wash well daily and change wet pads or clothing frequently to prevent odours from occurring.
+Urine should not smell strong when it is fresh, so wash well daily and change wet pads or clothing frequently to prevent odours from occurring.
 Faecal incontinence causes more of a problem but with proper protection, good personal hygiene and changing promptly after a leakage many problems can be avoided.
 It helps to have a shower with a removable head, or a bidet, so you can comfortably get plenty of clean water to the area.
 If you are out and about, take a ‘cleanup kit’ along with your spare pads and clothes – large wipes, body lotion, and sealable disposal bags.

 Will others think less of you if they know about your problem?

 It may be useful to turn that question around and to ask yourself whether you would think less of any of your friends if they became incontinent.
-Imagine that it is a friend or family member who has this problem: you would want to do anything you could to help – and you would probably hate to think that they may have been hiding such a problem from you out of shame or embarrassment.
+Imagine a friend or family member has this problem: you would want to do anything you could to help – and you would probably hate to think that they may have been hiding such a problem from you out of shame or embarrassment.

 Sharing your problem